aarongorka/aarongorka-com/content/blog/smoke-testing-infrastructure.md

 # Background

 When deploying a CDN (Content Delivery System), you want to prevent the CDN from being bypassed and the origin contacted directly.
 In AWS, one method of achieving this is using WAF (Web Application Firewall).
-[This fantastic guide](https://www.cloudar.be/awsblog/using-the-application-load-balancer-and-waf-to-replace-cloudfront-security-groups/) details how to set up WAF, ALB and CloudFront to protect your origin.
+[This fantastic guide](https://www.cloudar.be/awsblog/using-the-application-load-balancer-and-waf-to-replace-cloudfront-security-groups/) details how to set up WAF, ALB and CloudFront to protect your origin. **TL;DR**: you send a secret header in every request from CloudFront, and the WAF attached to your ALB rejects any traffic without this secret header.

 I have a client who needs to protect their origin from being accessed directly, so I wrote a Terraform module to create a regional WAF ACL which we would then attach to their ALB (Application Load Balancer).
 I can test that the syntax is correct with `terraform validate` and a `test.tfvars` file with some dummy parameters, but this doesn't validate the million other errors you can get when actually deploying the WAF, nor the functionality that we're implementing.